images, PDFs, text, and webpages. This endpoint serves as the foundation for how extracted data is formatted and returned.

 - Include an

-field must be an object with its owntype
+itemsfield must be an object with its owntypefield ("object"or"array"). - For

 Object Type Schemas